-Though they can be a bit expensive, I recommend dining their on Sundays, when they offer an all you can eat seafood feast for 119z ($32 USD).
+Though they can be a bit expensive, I recommend dining there on Sundays, when they offer an all-you-can-eat seafood feast for 119z ($32 USD).
 Though it might be more than you’d spend elsewhere, you can’t beat that price for unlimited seafood!

 Check out this shrimp roasted with garlic and parsley.

-There other dishes include, fish soup, octopus stew, lobster, and even some enticing deserts.
+Their other dishes include fish soup, octopus stew, lobster, and even some enticing deserts.
 They open Monday through Saturday at 10 am and Sundays at 11 am.

 13a, Chmielna // +48 22 505 91 87

 Warsaw isn’t known for its Italian food, but maybe it should be.
-Located in Warsaw’s city center, Maka i Woda serves up perfectly crafted traditional Italian dishes, including homemade pastas Neapolitan pizza.
+Located in Warsaw’s city center, Maka I Woda serves up perfectly crafted traditional Italian dishes, including homemade pasta Neapolitan pizza.